deathworlders/online/content/book/deathworlders/chapter-20-exorcisms.md

 That seemed reasonable.

-"Well... you know about what happened, right?
+"Well...you know about what happened, right?
 In those other two cases?"

 Ford nodded that he did.
 "I’ve read the notes, but it’s probably best if you recount them in your own words."